High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Results

-2DES also offers time-resolved information about binding configurations (cf.\ Fig.\,\ref{fig1}d).
-The principle is well established in the condensed phase, where thermal fluctuations in the surrounding bath lead to a rearrangement of the binding configurations over time\,\cite{moca_two-dimensional_2015, bizimana_conformational_2017}.
-The spectral diffusion of 2D lineshapes thus mainly reflects the solvent dynamics.
-In contrast, in the cryogenic cluster environment thermal fluctuations are absent and changes in the binding configurations may be directly attributed to the dynamics of the dopant molecules.
-In the 2D spectra, the onset of such processes would be observable by a broadening of the anti-diagonal linewidth or a reduction of the correlation between excitation and detection frequencies with increasing time $T$.
+In the 2D spectra of H$_2$Pc-Ne$_\mathrm{N}$, the onset of any configuration change would be observable by a broadening of the anti-diagonal linewidth or a reduction of the correlation between excitation and detection frequencies with increasing time $T$.
 We studied the time evolution of the hetero-nanosystem for an evolution time of 0--500\,ps at a reduced spectral resolution (2.3\,cm$^{-1}$ for anti-diagonal linewidth) to limit the measurement time (Fig.\,\ref{fig5}).
 No significant temporal changes can be observed, neither on the correlation coefficient (Fig.\,\ref{fig5}c) nor on the anti-diagonal linewidth (not shown), implying that fluctuations in the binding configurations are below the experimental resolution of 2.3\,cm$^{-1}$ (0.3\,meV).
 This accounts for molecules populated in the electronic ground and excited state, since the response of both is reflected in the 2D spectra.
 We conclude that the molecules are mainly immobile on the cluster surface on the time scale of 500\,ps, which was previously only indirectly confirmed for ground state molecules\,\cite{dvorak_spectroscopy_2012}.
+We note, that the rotation of the cluster in the laboratory frame adds in principle another contribution to the inhomogeneous broadening due to the cluster size distribution in the probed ensemble.
+This broadening is however expected to be negligible due to the large moment of inertia of the clusters.